AshwinSant5/PerfWatch-Web-Edition/METRICS_EXPLANATION.md

 - Has 4 I/O threads each working with file data
 - The sawtooth pattern shows allocate/deallocate cycles

-**Your value:** 1639.8 MB is high but expected - the program is designed to use lots of memory.

 ---

 ### Virtual Memory (1656.3 MB)